 Participating FCN members collect catch and rockfish bycatch rate data in the halibut and sablefish target fisheries.
 This data is recorded by set quadrant and provided to ALFA after each fishing trip.
 Set date is kept confidential, but compiled with reports from other vessels to identify rockfish bycatch hot spots.
 Individual sets are also color coded to reflect bycatch rates by quadrant, then printed over seafloor bathymetry maps that allow fishermen to see the connection between high relief terrain, such as reefs and pinnacles, and increased rockfish bycatch rates.
 Using these maps, fishermen can adjust sets to efficiently harvest target species while avoiding reefs and controlling bycatch rates to permissible levels.

-In the first two years of the rockfish bycatch network, participating fishermen reduced bycatch rates in the halibut fishery by 20 percent and bycatch rates in the sablefish fishery by 7%.
+In the first two years of the rockfish bycatch network, participating fishermen reduced bycatch rates in the halibut fishery by 20% and bycatch rates in the sablefish fishery by 7%.
 Since then, bycatch rates in both the halibut and the sablefish fisheries have remained below 2009 levels and within the levels permitted in the longline fisheries.

 ALFAs rockfish bycatch network protects long-lived rockfish stocks by preventing overharvest; the network also ensures halibut fisheries are not confined by rockfish overfishing.
 By giving fishermen the tools to increase fishing efficiency while controlling bycatch rates ALFAs FCN combines scientific precision with the experiential expertise of fishermen to enhance fisheries management.